 Retirement income: Six steps to creating your own paycheck

-When it’s time to retire, replacing your work paycheck with a retirement income isn’t as simple as it sounds.
+When it’s time to retire, replacing your work paycheck with a retirement income requires a solid strategy.
 Creating a plan can help ensure your money will last through your whole retirement.

 It starts with:

 - Determining how much money you may need in retirement to cover your expenses

 - Identifying income sources and retirement assets available to help fund your retirement

 - Understanding how retirement savings can generate cash flow to help cover expenses

 - Determining if your withdrawal rate from savings is likely sustainable throughout retirement

 Six steps to build your retirement income plan